-If this field is 0, this function executes a string using args->u.executestr, with the semantics of "GciExecuteStrFromContext" on page 198.
-If this field is 1, then executes a perform using args->u.perform, with the semantics of
+If this field is 1, then executes a perform using args->u.perform, with the semantics of "GciPerformNoDebug" on page 295.
+If this field is 2, execute a string that is the source code for a Smalltalk block using stdArgssuspended Smalltalk Process using stdArgs->u.continueArgs, with the semantics of "GciContinueWith" on page 119.

-"GciPerformNoDebug" on page 373.
-If this field is 2, execute a string that is the source code for a Smalltalk block using stdArgs->u.executestr, passing the block arguments in $execBlock\args$ .
+>u.executestr, passing the block arguments in execBlock\args.
 If this field is 3, perform no server Smalltalk execution, but traverse the object specified in stdArgs->u.perform.receiver as if it was the results of execution.
-If this field is 4, resume execution of a suspended Smalltalk Process using stdArgs->u.continueArgs, with the semantics of int doFlags apply whatever the value of doPerform.
+If this field is 4, resume execution of a int doFlags debugging in Smalltalk, as described in whatever the value of doPerform.